gl-eb/protocols-phtac/media.md

    3. Add NaOH slowly until the pH reaches 7 (6.95 - 7.05 are permissible).
 1000 mL medium require ~ 1000 uL of NaOH
    4. When done, rinse and dry the electrode before putting in back into the storage solution and turninig off the pH meter
 5. Sterile filtration
-   1. Inside a sterile, screw the sterile filter onto the autoclaved bottle containing 800 mL agar
+   1. Inside a sterile hood, screw the sterile filter onto the autoclaved bottle containing 800 mL agar
-   2. Back in J18, turn on the vacuum pump and stick the hose onto the sterile filter nozzle
+   2. Turn on the vacuum pump and stick the hose onto the sterile filter nozzle
    3. Add the liquid medium (and any remaining autoclaved water) to the sterile filter
    4. First take the hose of the nozzle, then turn off the vacuum pump
    5. Finally, screw off the sterile filter in a hood and close the bottle with its cap.
 Mix well by swirling and inverting